synapsecns/sdk-docs/bridge/Bridge.md

         // An optional field `addressTo` can be passed, which will send tokens
         // on the output chain to an address other than the address of the Signer instance.
         //
-        // NOTE: initiateBridgeTransaction performs the step of actually sending/broadcasting the signed
+        // NOTE: executeBridgeTokenTransaction performs the step of actually sending/broadcasting the signed
         // transaction on the source chain.
         let bridgeTxn: ContractTransaction = await SYNAPSE_BRIDGE.executeBridgeTokenTransaction({
             tokenFrom:  TOKEN_IN,        // token to send from the source chain, in this case nUSD on Avalanche